keboola/keboola-as-code-templates/thoughtspot-crm-hubspot/v0/src/README.md

 # THOUGHTSPOT-CRM-HUBSPOT

-This is an end to end flow for getting data from Hubspot and transforming them.
+This is an end to end flow for getting data from Hubspot, transforming them and visualising them in spotApp.

 ## Steps to make:
 1. Setup profile in extractor